Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 **Addendum**

 It is worth noting that to cheer in Hungarian, you wouldn't say *you can do it!* but rather *menni fog* or *sikerülni fog*.
-They iterally mean *it will go* and *it will succeed* respectively.
+They literally mean *it will go* and *it will succeed* respectively.

 ## Negation